 Maltings Beer Festival 2011, Newton Abbot, April 14-16

-I got through about 14 or so great beers over two days, and not a bad one amongst them.
+I managed to get through only about 14 or so great beers over two days – and I am pleased to say there was not a bad one amongst them.
 I also got to see Nicky Swann live and indulge in some of the best sausage hoagies you will get anywhere.
 The 19th Maltings beer festival was better than ever.

 Apologies for the photos – taken on iPhone 4; not very good at dark interiors in those days!